LimeChain/eoslime/Readme.md

 let contract = await eoslime.AccountDeployer.deploy(WASM_PATH, ABI_PATH);
 ```
-If you don't provide a contract account to the deploy function, the [`defaultContractAccount`](#eoslime-initialization) will be the account on which the contract will be deployed.
+If you don't provide a contract account to the deploy function, the provided [`account`](#eoslime-initialization) on initialization will be the one on which the contract will be deployed.

 The `deploy` function returns to you a ready to use [instance](#contract) of the deployed contract.

 ### Clean Deployer
 Clean Deployer is used when you don't have a contract account.
 It creates for you a new contract account on which the contract is deployed after that.
-The creator of the new contract account is the [`defaultAccount`](#eoslime-initialization).
+The creator of the new contract account is the provided [`account`](#eoslime-initialization) on initialization.
 In this way the Clean Deployer always deploys a contract on a new account.

 This brings convince in the following scenario for example: